nuehm-arno/axolotl-mobian-package/README.md

 Still, the current way to join v2groups is by being added by another known user in the group.
 Group invitation links are not yet working.

+EDIT: v1.0.8-3 is packaged with the Electron Ozone platform deactivated to make letter input possible again - except ü and V...

 # Use
 Download the Debian package file with
 ```